 In both crashes, the system was triggered by a single erroneous error.

 “There’s a chain of events.
 There are multiple contributing factors,” he said.
-“We’re going to break that chain.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“We’re going to break that chain.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.